munificent/craftinginterpreters/book/optimization.md

 this module, the rest of the VM doesn't really care one way or the other.

-Before we start re-implementing those macros, we close the `#else` branch of the `#ifdef` at the end of the definitions for the old representation:
+Before we start re-implementing those macros, we close the `#else` branch of the `#ifdef` at the end of the definitions for the old representation.

 ^code end-if-nan-boxing (1 before, 2 after)